-This study looks at the relationship between macronutrient intake and certain health outcomes.
+This study looks at the relationship between macronutrient intake and specific health outcomes.

 Who and what was studied?

-Two weeks ago, a group of researchers published a series of papers on the relationship between macronutrient intake and certain health outcomes.
+Two weeks ago, a group of researchers published papers on the relationship between macronutrient intake and specific health outcomes.

 The study that caused the most controversy investigated associations between macronutrient intake (carbohydrates, protein, and fat) and two outcomes: cardiovascular disease and mortality.